How Do I Become a Peace Officer?

 - Minimum age of 18 years

-- Minimum education of United States high school graduation or passage of GED test
+- Minimum education of United States high school graduation or passage of GED or other approved equivalency test

 - An employment interview